liderman/leveldb-cli/README.md

 Displays all values, the keys of which are in the range between "START" and "LIMIT".
  * `START` - The key or key prefix indicating the beginning of the range
  * `LIMIT` - The key or key prefix indicating the end of the range

+### help
+> help

+Displays short usage software

+### version
+> version

+Displays the current version of software and operating systems on which it runs